spraakbanken/korp-frontend/doc/user_manual_eng.md

 ![Word picture in Korp](images/ordbild.png)

-By default, a maximum of 15 words are displayed for each relation, but to the right on the page there is an option to display more.

 The number next to each word indicates how many times the given relation is found in the selected material.
-To the right, there is an option to show and sort by a Lexicographer's Mutual Information (LMI) statistic instead of the absolute frequency.
+Alternatively, you can choose to show and sort by a Lexicographer's Mutual Information (LMI) statistic instead of the absolute frequency.
 The LMI measures the frequency of a certain word pair in relation to the frequencies of each single word.
 Thus it disfavors words that have a high co-occurrence merely by being common in general, such as "be" and "have".